voscarmv/funny-words/README.md

 # funny-words
-Weird and funny word miner using the Wikictionary API
+Weird and funny word miner using the Wikitionary API